bxcodec/go-clean-arch/README.md

 ![golang clean architecture](https://github.com/bxcodec/go-clean-arch/raw/master/clean-arch.png)

-The explanation about this project's structure  can read from this medium's post : https://medium.com/@imantumorang/golang-clean-archithecture-efd6d7c43047
+The original explanation about this project's structure  can read from this medium's post : https://medium.com/@imantumorang/golang-clean-archithecture-efd6d7c43047
+It may different already, but the concept still the same in application level, also you can see the change log from v1 to current version in Master.

 ### How To Run This Project
 > Make Sure you have run the article.sql in your mysql